Osilon/Osilon/README.md

 Hi there 👋<br />
-I am a novice Web Developer who is currently going through <strong>The Odin Project</strong> course. <br />
+I am a novice Web Developer! <br />
 A website I made for a small business from Romania: https://giadicars.ro !